ray-project/deltacat/README.md

   <img src="media/deltacat-tech-overview.png" alt="deltacat tech overview" style="width:100%; height:auto; text-align: center;">
 </p>

 Data consumers that prefer to stay within the ecosystem of Pythonic data management tools can use DeltaCAT's native table format to manage their data with minimal overhead.
-For integration with other data analytics frameworks (e.g., Apache Spark, Trino, Apache Flink), DeltaCAT's **Sync** component lets you synchronize your tables to Apache Iceberg and other table formats with minimal overhead.
+For integration with other data analytics frameworks (e.g., Apache Spark, Trino, Apache Flink), DeltaCAT's **Sync** component offers zero-copy synchronization of your tables to Apache Iceberg and other table formats.

 ## Getting Started
-DeltaCAT applications run anywhere that Ray apps run, including your local laptop, cloud computing clusters, or on-premise clusters.
+DeltaCAT applications run anywhere that Ray runs, including your local laptop, cloud computing clusters, or on-premise clusters.

 DeltaCAT lets you manage **Tables** across one or more **Catalogs**.
 A **Table** can be thought of as a named collection of one or more data files.
 A **Catalog** provides a root location (e.g., a local file path or S3 Bucket) to store table information, and can be rooted in any [PyArrow-compatible Filesystem](https://arrow.apache.org/docs/python/filesystems.html). **Tables** can be created, read, and written using the `dc.write` and `dc.read` APIs.